 If there is a younger child in the home, he/she can provide an ideal practice opportunity for the monotone reader.
 I know I used to switch to a monotone voice when wanting my children to fall asleep.
 However, when I wanted them to be fully engaged and enthusiastic about the reading?
 Well, then I read like a crazy lady on some substance that makes my voice change each time a new character talks!

 Reading with emphasis is not only fun, but it definitely helps with one’s reading comprehension as well.

-The reading comprehension strategies covered in this post and last week’s post are just a few of the strategies that an individual can implement.
+The reading comprehension strategies covered here and in last week’s post are just a few of the strategies that an individual can be taught.
 I hope they are helpful to you and the readers in your life!